nawalsinghfartiyal-creator/Building-Energy-Prediction-and-Anomaly-Detection/README.md

 # Building Energy Consumption Prediction using Machine Learning
 📌 Project Overview

-This project focuses on analyzing building energy consumption patterns and developing accurate machine learning models to predict electricity usage.
-The Building Data Genome Project 2 dataset is used to study the relationship between energy consumption, weather conditions, and time-based features.
+This project focuses on analyzing building energy consumption patterns and developing a complete machine learning pipeline for energy prediction and anomaly detection using the Building Data Genome Project 2 dataset.
+The study explores the relationship between energy usage, weather conditions, and time-based features to gain meaningful insights into building energy behavior.
-The project implements a complete end-to-end data science workflow, including data preprocessing, exploratory data analysis (EDA), feature engineering, and machine learning model development.
-An advanced XGBoost regression model achieved excellent predictive performance with an R² score of 0.95
+The project implements an end-to-end data science workflow, including data preprocessing, exploratory data analysis (EDA), feature engineering, predictive modeling, and anomaly detection.
+An Isolation Forest model was used to detect abnormal energy consumption patterns that may indicate system faults, inefficiencies, or sensor errors.
+Additionally, an advanced XGBoost regression model was developed for energy consumption prediction, achieving excellent performance with an R² score of 0.95

 🎯 Objectives

-1.Analyze building electricity consumption patterns 2.Perform data cleaning and preprocessing
+1.Analyze building electricity consumption patterns

+2.Perform data cleaning and preprocessing

 3.Conduct exploratory data analysis (EDA)

+4.Engineer meaningful features from time-series and weather data

+5.Anomaly Detection

-4.Engineer meaningful features from time-series and weather data 5.Build and evaluate machine learning models for energy prediction 6.Compare baseline and advanced regression models
+6.Build and evaluate machine learning models for energy prediction

+7.Compare baseline and advanced regression models

 📊 Dataset